Nef10/SwiftBeanCount/README.md

 This is a small library to convert downloaded data from Wealthsimple (via [WealthsimpleDownloader](https://github.com/Nef10/WealthsimpleDownloader)) to the Beancount format (via [SwiftBeanCountModel](https://github.com/Nef10/SwiftBeanCountModel)).

+## Limitations

+1. Renames of stock tickers are not imported.
+1. Return of capital and non cash distributions are also not imported, as these usually appear very late.

 ## Beancount meta data

 The library relies heavily on meta data in your Beancount file to find accounts and commodities.
 Please add these to your Beancount file: